fiskaltrust/release-notes/README.md

 Please navigate to https://docs.fiskaltrust.cloud for a more convenient view of this content and open the section of interest to the left.
 If you have any questions regarding the changes described here, please directly reach out to us via [info@fiskaltrust.de](mailto:info@fiskaltrust.de) / [info@fiskaltrust.at](mailto:info@fiskaltrust.at) / [info@fiskaltrust.fr](mailto:info@fiskaltrust.fr).

+## October 12, 2020

+## Portal
+In this sprint, the Engineering team was mostly focusing on improving our Middleware by adding new SCUs and fixing some reported issues.
+Still, several usability improvements and bug fixes were implemented that should resolve some common issues our users experienced.

 ## October 6, 2020

 ### Middleware 1.3.9
 In this version, we published an important fix for the TSE _.tar_ file export, both in the Queue and the SCU packages.
 This resolves a critical issue where customers with pre-existing Queues were not able to properly execute daily-closing receipts anymore.

 [Middleware 1.3.9 Release Notes](middleware/middleware-1.3.9.md)

 ## September 30, 2020